-Since the first November it launched several years ago, even long before we teamed up with partner American Express who is now sponsoring and championing the campaign, we’ve been staunch advocates for Small Business Saturday.
+Since the first November it launched several years ago, even long before American Express started sponsoring and championing the campaign, we’ve been staunch advocates for Small Business Saturday.
 And we’re still thrilled to mark on our calendars each year.
 In fact, supporting small businesses is the whole reason we started Cool Mom Picks in the first place.
 So this is very dear to our hearts.

 While it would be impossible to share every small business we adore (i.e. visit our archives in every single category since the beginning of our site),with the help of our editors, we’ve somehow managed to narrowed it down today to just a few favorite smaller online retailers where we love to do holiday shopping for our own kids, nieces and nephews.

 They’re all fantastic companies, with amazing customer service, run by people who just love what they do and it’s our pleasure to support them any way we can, and show them big love today and every day.